How hard is Annapurna Base Camp Trek?

 ABC Trek Itinerary

-There are variations of Annapurna Base Camp Trek itinerary that extends from 7 days to 15 days.
+There are variations of ABC Trek itinerary that extends from 7 days to 15 days.
 For those having less than a week’s vacation in Nepal, we recommend Annapurna Base Camp Short Trek.

 Short trek to Annapurna Base Camp (4,130m) starts from the Lake City, Pokhara and ends in the same city.
 This is one of the short treks around Pokhara on the basis of itinerary.
 However, this trek can also be done in 5-6 days.